domino14/Webolith/misc/migrating_to_sqlite.md

 - Write migration scripts and test thoroughly.
 Run on a database dump.
 - Repeat until satisfied.
+- Test all paths in the app manually.
+    + Including saved lists.
+Save a list, delete it, try to save again, etc.
 - Announce downtime a few days in advance at least.
 - Take app down.
 - Make a database backup!